4th Quadrant of Victory Square

 Buro Happold: Dirk Visser, Hans Gamerschlag, Nicholas Trouwels, Quirine Henry, Ifigeneia Papathanasiou

 We respect the heritage of the 1920s masterplan.
 Yet the local people’s behaviour and their expectations inspire us to go beyond its mere fulfilment.
 We would like to build on the urban qualities of the housing part of Dejvice and to exploit the full potential given by the proximity of public transport.
-That is why we propose to open otherwise solid street lines and therefore keep the whole site accessible for public.
+That is why we propose to open otherwise solid street lines and therefore keep the whole site accessible to the public.

 Our vision is to finalize the block urban structure of the district while creating new vibrant public spaces inside the blocks - to activate new social and commercial lungs of Prague 6.